wioletag/portfolio/README.md

 Portfolio Project
 =========================================
 ### **Overview**
-This project is a part of Udacity Front-End Web Developer Nanodegree. v2 branch is redisgned portfolio that was done after completion of the program.
+This project is a part of Udacity Front-End Web Developer Nanodegree. v2 branch is redisigned portfolio that was done after completion of the program.
 This project includes both projects completed during the program and personal projects.

 ### **Usage**